Memory-Efficient Differentially Private Training with Gradient Random Projection: Background

-Differential privacy ensures that an algorithm’s output does not change significantly when a single training sample is removed, protecting individual data.
+\paragraph{Differential Privacy} Differential privacy ensures that an algorithm’s output does not change significantly when a single training sample is removed, protecting individual samples.
 Formally, for neighboring datasets $X$ and $X'$ differing by one sample, a randomized algorithm $\mathcal{A}: D \rightarrow O$, where $D$ is the set of all possible datasets and $O$ is the set of all possible outcomes, is $(\eps, \delta)$-DP if \citep{dwork2006our}: